 (b) the transport of a load of dangerous goods that is not a placard load if the load contains dangerous goods of UN Division 2.3 or UN Class 6 or 8, or dangerous goods that have a Subsidiary Risk of 6.1 or 8, that are being, or are to be, transported with food or food packaging.

+(2) This Part does not apply to the transport of dangerous goods packed in limited quantities.

+[Regulation 130 amended in Gazette 22 Jun 2010 p.
+2732.]

 131. Exception for certain goods for driver’s personal use

 Despite regulations 132 to 136, food and food packaging may be transported in or on a road vehicle with dangerous goods if the food or packaging is in the road vehicle’s cabin and is for the driver’s personal use.